yiping-lai/HangMan/README.md

 # Hangman App

 ## Introduction
-This is a website that users can play Hangman Game (https://en.wikipedia.org/wiki/Hangman_(game)).
+This is a website where users can play Hangman Game (https://en.wikipedia.org/wiki/Hangman_(game)).

 ## About the Stack
 Frontend: EJS, CSS, Javascript, jQuery